francisceril/chatbot-chatgpt/README.md

-Chatbot powered by ChatGPT 3.5
+Terminal Chatbot powered by ChatGPT 3.5